ATNF/askapsdp/README.txt

 recursivebuild
 ==============
-'recursivebuild' provides five options
+'recursivebuild' provides the following command-line options

--q        suppress messages to stdout and just print errors install   install the packages doc       build documentation test      run unit tests pylint    run pylint on the module
+install   install the packages clean     clean up the build directories (doesn't remove the installed eggs) doc       build documentation test      run unit tests pylint    run pylint on the module
+-q        suppress messages to stdout and just print errors -x        exit recursivebuild when an error is encountered

 Express install (for the very brave - takes a long time)
 ========================================================